 Frequently Asked Questions

 In addition to tuition, students pay for basic needs that comprise their full educational expenses.
-According to the California Student Aid Commission, California college students spend more than $22,000 per year on necessities including food, housing, transportation, books and supplies.
+According to the California Student Aid Commission, California college students who live off-campus spend close to $27,500 per year on necessities including food, housing, transportation, books, and supplies per year (9-month academic calendar).
 Of note, housing costs can differ substantially by region in California.

-According to the California Student Aid Commission, in the 2019-20 academic year, approximately 920,000 CCC students submitted a Free Application for Federal Students Aid (FAFSA) or California Dream Act Application (CADAA).
+According to the California Student Aid Commission, in the 2022-23 academic year, approximately 900,000 California Community College students submitted a Free Application for Federal Students Aid (FAFSA) or California Dream Act Application (CADAA).

 Some financial aid programs, such as the California College Promise Grant and other institutional aid programs, do not require students to complete a FAFSA or CADAA.